gundermann/phpReports/README.md

 In the original version of phpReports you have to choose multiples of 3 for the parameter $count.
 Otherwise you have to customize this php-file.

+<b>$count</b>: the amount of reports you want to be returned

 <h3>Link to full reports</h3>
 Usually you want to link the overview of a report to the whole report.
 Therefore you have to add an php-file which handle the view of the whole report.
 The path to this file you have to set on the $event_page variable in Configuration.php.
 Furthermore you have to set the $report_parameter also in Configuration.php.
 This parameter you have to use when you call the $event_page.

 <h3>Link to images of reports</h3>
 In the view where you can see the whole report you may want to have a link to the images connected with this report.
 In this case you have to set the path of the general image-directory on the $image_dir variable in configuration.php.
 Images connected with the report have to copied at another folder inside the $image_dir with the name of the report (YYYYNNN).
+If you setup this you can use the function getPicPopup($reportId, $reportName) of ReportBuilder.php to create a link to a popup which contains the images of the report.

+<b>$reportId</b>: the alphaId of the report </br>
+<b>$reportName</b>: the filename of the report

+<h3>The alpha ID</h3>
+The alpha ID is the main identifyer of reports.
+It contains only letters.
+To get the alpha ID you can use the IdGenerator.
+This is a class which offers the method getAlphaId($reportName).
+This method converts the reportname into an alpha ID.

+<b>$reportName</b>: the filename of the report

+<h3>Show full reports</h3>
+To show the full report the function getReportContent($reportId) of ReportBuilder.php might help you.
+This function returns a html-string which could be included into another page.

+<b>$reportId</b>: the filename of the report

+<h3>Navigation of report-pages</h3>
+If you want to create a page which contains multiply reports, you also can use a sticky navigation panel.
+The function getReportLinks($year, $reportId) of ReportBuilder.php returns a link which could be included by a sticky navigation panel.

+<b>$year</b>: year of the report </br>
+<b>$reportId</b>: the filename of the report

+#Support

+If you have any question don't hesitate to write an email or open an issue.

+#Links
+Follow me on twitter: <a href="https://twitter.com/NielsGundermann">@NielsGundermann</a>